-Convivial Conservation is inspired by a new book by Bram Büscher and Robert Fletcher, soon to be published by Verso Books.
+Convivial Conservation is inspired by a new book by Bram Büscher and Robert Fletcher, recently published by Verso Books.
 Titled The Conservation Revolution: Radical Ideas for Saving Nature beyond the Anthropocene, it outlines the historical roots and conceptual framework guiding the convivial conservation proposal and CONVIVA research project.
 It will be available in February 2020 here and via other major booksellers.

 Follow us on social media: